microsoft/PowerApps-Samples/dataverse/DiscoveryService/REST/README.md

 ## How to run this sample

-This sample opens dialog in a browser to prompt you for connection information based on your operating system credentials.
+This sample opens a form in your default browser to prompt you for connection information based on your operating system credentials.

 To use alternative credentials (not your operating system credentials), you can manually update the `username` and `password` fields of Program.cs in the `Program.Main` method before running this sample.

 ## What this sample does

 This sample uses the OData [global discovery service](https://learn.microsoft.com/power-apps/developer/data-platform/discovery-service#global-discovery-service) with a user's credentials to determine your environment.
-This sample uses `HttpClient` and the `Microsoft.Identity.Client` libaries to authenticate.
+This sample uses `HttpClient` class and the `Microsoft.Identity.Client` library to authenticate.

 If one or more environments are returned, the sample prompts the user to choose one, and then uses a `WhoAmIRequest` to return the `SystemUser.UserId` for that environment.